 Whilst it’s important to be aware of the different types of Bitcoin online casinos, depositing at any of them will be largely similar.

-- Find one of the trusted and Bitcoin-friendly casinos listed here.
+- Find one of the trusted and crypto-friendly casinos listed here.

 - Click the link on this page to visit the casino.

 - If you need to register for an account, do so.
-Not all Bitcoin casinos actually require registration.
+But not all casinos actually require registration.

 - Click “deposit”.
-The casino should generate a public key for you to use within your Bitcoin wallet.
+The casino should generate a public key for you to use within your e-wallet.

-- Carefully copy and paste the public key into your Bitcoin wallet.
+- Carefully copy and paste the public key into your e-wallet.

-- Enter the amount of Bitcoin you want to send.
+- Enter the amount of coins you want to send.

 - Check the amount and the address carefully.
-All Bitcoin payments are absolutely final.
+All payments are absolutely final.

 - Click “send” from within your wallet.